lyloster/CMatrixExercise/README.md

 Make sure you test your functions in the driver.c each time you implement them.
 Also make sure you test with non-square matrices.

 Tasks:
 1. Implement createMatrix for RANDOM matrixType.
-Look for how to create a random number in C online.
+Look for how to create a random number in C online. --> DONE
 2. Implement flipVertical.
 3. Implement flipHorizontal.
 4. Implement copyMatrix.
 Re-use createMatrix